Skip to content

 No Comments

-My first stop at this museum within the National Arboretum did not disappoint!
-Unexpected delights Travelling to see the National Bonsai and Penjing Museum was an unexpected delight.
+Unexpected delights Travelling to see the National Bonsai and Penjing Museum was an unexpected and surprising delight.
 Located adjacent to the administrative offices at the National Arboretum on the Northeast side of Washington, DC.
-I’d not spent much time on that side of the […]
+I’d not spent much time on that side of the capital, but I had the opportunity to visit in early July. […]

 Read More »